 There are two ways that Jalori Pass can be reached from Delhi.
-First one is via Shimla and Narkanda and the other one is via Mandi.
+The first one is via Shimla and Narkanda and the other one is via Mandi.

-The route from Shimla side is mostly preferred by motorcycle enthusiasts, or people who want to do the journey in the form of a circuit.
+The route from Shimla side is mostly preferred by motorcycle enthusiasts or people who want to do the journey in the form of a circuit.
 You can start from Shimla, cross Jalori Pass, exit at Tirthan Valley and then return home via Mandi.
-Route of the Journey will be as mentioned below.
+The route of the Journey will be as mentioned below.

 Delhi – Sonipat – Panipat – Karnal – Ambala – Chandigarh – Kandaghat – Shimla – Narkanda – Kingal – Anni – Khanag – Jalori Pass